projectsveltos/sveltos/docs/features/pre_post_delete_checks.md

 ## Validate Health Checks

 `ValidateHealthChecks` are executed after resources are deployed.
 They ensure that the application or infrastructure is not just present, but actually functional.
+Most checks inspect state already present in the cluster (a resource field, a Prometheus query); an Enterprise-only mode can instead run an active probe as a Kubernetes Job and use its outcome as the result — see [Job-based checks](../addons/clusterprofile.md#job-based-checks).

 For more details on how to configure these during deployment, see [Depends On with Health Checks](../deployment_order/depends_on_with_health_checks.md).